rktrlng/rt2d/README.md

 The `CMakeLists.txt` file and `rt2d/shader.cpp` are based on the ones found here: <http://www.opengl-tutorial.org/>.

-If you're having trouble compiling this project, follow instructions on the site mentioned above.
-Once that compiles, this will also compile.
+If you're having trouble compiling this project, follow instructions on <http://www.opengl-tutorial.org/>.
+Once that compiles, this will probably also compile.

 License
 -------